jareddrayton/FileSnake/README.md

 #### Usecase 1

-All episodes of a series are present, however they are not sorted into seasons and have a global numbering system.
+All episodes of a series are present, however, they have an absolute numbering system and are not sorted into seasons.

 Show Name Episode 1.mkv	----> \Season 01\Show Name - S01E01.mkv
 Show Name Episode 2.mkv	----> \Season 01\Show Name - S01E02.mkv